Gynecomastia Pinch Test a Self Diagnosis

 What is the treatment for gynecomastia?

 Gynecomastia surgery is the only recognized permanent solution and the best treatment for gynecomastia.
 The breast tissue will not return after male breast reduction surgery.
-A male breast reduction surgery can be performed in a variety of ways, depending on the severity of the condition:
+A male breast reduction surgery can be performed in a variety of ways, depending on the severity of the condition.
+Breast augmentation is a common cosmetic procedure for women seeking to enhance breast size and shape, and surgeons who perform gynecomastia surgery often have expertise in a range of breast procedures:

 How to Choose a Plastic Surgeon